 Areas of Expertise: Animal and environmental biology

-Claudia is experienced in social cognition and physiology, interested in the evolution of cooperation as well as costs and benefits of social behaviour.
+Claudia, Course Leader for our BSc (Hons) Animal Behaviour, is experienced in social cognition and physiology, interested in the evolution of cooperation as well as costs and benefits of social behaviour.

 Claudia conducted her PhD investigating social modulation of heart rate in greylag geese at the Konrad-Lorenz research station in Austria.
 After her PhD she broadened her expertise in the field of social cognition, investigating cognitive mechanisms underlying cooperation in carrion crows and ravens.